Broccoli Chicken Mac & Cheese

 - 1/4 teaspoon finely-ground black pepper, or more to taste

 - 2 cooked* boneless, skinless chicken breasts (*see instructions below for how to cook chicken breasts)

 - (optional topping for the baked version) 1/2 cup extra shredded cheddar cheese and 1/2 cup Panko breadcrumbs

 Preheat oven to 350°F.

-Cook pasta al dente** in a large stockpot of salted water according to package instructions.
+Cook pasta al dente** in a large stockpot of generously-salted water, according to package instructions.
 About 2-3 minutes before the pasta reaches al dente, add in the broccoli florets and let them cook alongside the pasta for the remainder of the cooking time.
 Drain and set aside.

 Meanwhile, as the pasta water is heating, melt butter in a (separate) medium saute pan over medium-high heat.
 Add garlic and saute for 1 minute or until fragrant, stirring occasionally.
 Whisk in the flour until combined and cook for an additional 1 minute, whisking occasionally.
 Slowly whisk in vegetable or chicken stock until the mixture is smooth.
 Then slowly whisk in the milk until it is combined.
 Continue cooking for 1-2 minutes, or until the mixture comes to a simmer.
 Then remove from heat, and stir in the cheddar, Parmesan, salt and pepper until the cheese sauce is smooth.
 Remove from heat.

 Once the pasta and broccoli are cooked, pour the cheese sauce on top of the pasta, add in the chicken, and toss until everything is evenly combined.